 - 1. Wear proper personal protective equipment (PPE) with full SCBA when approaching any vehicle fire. - Use a sustained, high-volume water application.
-A minimum of 2,000-3,000 gallons (7,500-11,500 liters) will be needed.
-Consider an established water supply, a tender, or additional units to shuttle water to the pumping engine. - 3.
+A minimum of 7500-11 500 litres (2000-3000 gallons) will be needed.
+Consider an established water supply, a tender or additional units to shuttle water to the pumping engine. - 3.
 If water is not readily available, use defensive firefighting tactics to prevent the fire from spreading until a clear need to extinguish the fire is identified and water is available.
-If necessary, use CO2, dry chemicals, or other fire-extinguishing agents to suppress the fire, for example, to extricate passengers, until water is available. - 4.
+If necessary, use CO2, dry chemicals or other fire-extinguishing agents to suppress the fire, for example, to extricate passengers, until water is available. - 4.
 Use a thermal imaging camera (TIC) or infrared (IR) to monitor the battery temperature during the cooling process.
-Look for ambient temperatures at or below 212°F (100°C).
-The battery still needs to cool down if it is at or above 302°F (150°C). - 5.
+Look for ambient temperatures at or below 100 °C (212 °F).
+The battery still needs to cool down if it is at or above 150 °C (302 °F). - 5.
 Continue evaluating the battery structure and apply water directly to any exposed areas.
 Submerge loose battery cells or modules in water for at least 24 hours.

-- Only firefighters should extinguish a high-voltage battery fire. - Use a hand-held extinguisher only to protect occupants as they exit the vehicle or for small fires that don't involve the high-voltage battery. - · Foam may suppress, but will not extinguish, a battery fire.
+- · Only firefighters should extinguish a high-voltage battery fire. - Use a hand-held extinguisher only to protect occupants as they exit the vehicle or for small fires that don't involve the high-voltage battery. - · Foam may suppress, but will not extinguish, a battery fire.